justKoder/CSS-effects/README.md

 # CSS-effects
-Here are some my css mini projects built using pure HTML, CSS and JavaScript
+Here are some of my mini CSS projects built using pure HTML, CSS and JavaScript

 1) 3d-navbar